 Bullfrog Gold Corp.
 Signs Definitive Agreements with Barrick and Augusta

-Grand Junction, October 12, 2020 - Bullfrog Gold Corp.
-(OTCQB: BFGC) (CSE: BFG) (FSE: 11B) ("Bullfrog", "BFGC" or the "Company") announces it has entered into definitive agreements ("Definitive Agreements") with certain Barrick Gold Corporation subsidiaries ("Barrick") and Augusta Investments Inc. ("Augusta") in connection with the previously announced transaction pursuant to which Bullfrog will acquire rights to 1500 acres adjoining the Company's Bullfrog Gold Deposit from Barrick, and Augusta and certain individuals identified by Augusta will concurrently complete a C$22 million investment in Bullfrog (the "Transaction").
+Grand Junction, Oct.
+13, 2020 - via NewMediaWire -- Bullfrog Gold Corp.
+(BFGC:OTCQB; BFG:CSE; 11B:FSE) (“Bullfrog”, “BFGC” or the “Company”) announces it has entered into definitive agreements (“Definitive Agreements”) with certain Barrick Gold Corporation subsidiaries (“Barrick”) and Augusta Investments Inc. (“Augusta”) in connection with the previously announced transaction pursuant to which Bullfrog will acquire rights to 1500 acres adjoining the Company’s Bullfrog Gold Deposit from Barrick, and Augusta and certain individuals identified by Augusta will concurrently complete a C$22 million investment in Bullfrog (the “Transaction”).

 Bullfrog’s CEO & President, David Beling, commented, “We are delighted to announce the signing of the Definitive Agreements and are encouraged by the positive market reaction to the announcement of the binding term sheet in respect of the Transaction.
 Bullfrog will be well-funded to expedite the exploration and development of the Bullfrog project, and we are excited to welcome our new cornerstone shareholders, Barrick and Augusta.”